 The aunique function detects situations where two albums have some identical fields and emits text from additional fields to disambiguate the albums.
-For example, if you have both Crystal Castles albums in your library, %aunique {} will expand to "[2008]" for one album and "[2010]" for the other.
+For example, if you have both Crystal Castles albums in your library, %aunique() will expand to "[2008]" for one album and "[2010]" for the other.
 The function detects that you have two albums with the same artist and title but that they have different release years.

-For full flexibility, the %aunique function takes two arguments, each of which are whitespace-separated lists of album field names: a set of identifiers and a set of disambiguators.
+For full flexibility, the %aunique function takes three arguments.
+The first two are whitespace-separated lists of album field names: a set of identifiers and a set of disambiguators.
+The third argument is a pair of characters used to surround the disambiguator.

 Any group of albums with identical values for all the identifiers will be considered "duplicates".
 Then, the function tries each disambiguator field, looking for one that distinguishes each of the duplicate albums from each other.
 The first such field is used as the result for %aunique.
 If no field suffices, an arbitrary number is used to distinguish the two albums.